Using Pop Music to Teach Classic Poetry

 Poem: "The Passionate Shepherd to His Love" by Christopher Marlowe and "The Nymph's Reply to the Shepherd" by Sir Walter Raleigh

-Pop Song: "No Scrubs" by TLC
+Pop Song: "Victoria's Secret" by Jax

 What songs are you using to connect with your students?
 I'd love to hear them!